tolgaparlan/Yet-Another-Command-Line-Calculator/README.md

 Supports addition, subtraction, multiplication, division, bitwise shifting/AND/OR/XOR.
 Keeps operator precedence as detailed [here](https://en.wikipedia.org/wiki/Order_of_operations).

+`0xFFFFFFFF` is the maximum right-hand side for shifting operations.

 Commands:
 - `exit`: Stops the REPL
 - `vars`: Prints all variables currently stored in memory